 All estimates shown in the table are based on the set of workers specified underneath the table title and on any subsets indicated by column headers.
 For example, the statement may indicate that “All workers participating in medical care plans = 100 percent,” or “Includes all workers participating in savings and thrift plans that specify matching contributions.”

 Most of the estimates in this bulletin are expressed in terms of the percentage of workers participating in a particular benefit plan or the percentage covered by a specific provision.
 Some estimates, however, provide values other than percentages of workers, such as the median age requirement for eligibility to participate in a defined benefit retirement plan; dollar averages, medians, and percentiles for various benefit provisions; and the specified matching percent (by percentile) an employer will contribute to an employees’ savings and thrift retirement plan.
-The non-shaded estimates indicate percentages of workers.
-Shaded estimates measure values other than the percent of workers.
+Estimates in the non-shaded columns indicate percentages of workers.
+Estimates in shaded columns measure values other than the percent of workers.

 The census regions have been added to the detailed provisions publication beginning with the 2014 health and retirement plan provisions bulletin.